The Expanding Horizons Initiative (EHI) has five main goals:

 Approximate number of small awards (EH1-S): up to 5 (Budget Range: $5,000–$15,000 per award)

-Eligibility Requirements: The principal investigator (PI) or one of the co-principal Investigators (Co-PIs) must be a full-time regular faculty member in the humanities or humanities-related social sciences in the College of Arts and Sciences.
+Eligibility Requirements: The principal investigator (PI) or one of the co-principal Investigators (Co-PIs) must be a full-time regular faculty member at CWRU.
+Preference will be given to proposals that have a PI or Co-PI in the humanities or humanities-related social sciences in the College of Arts and Sciences.
 Student collaborators will be designated as co-investigators.
 Co-PIs and co-investigators may include faculty, staff, and students from other fields within or outside the College.
 Involvement of collaborators outside CWRU is also encouraged.

 Special Requirements: Awardees are required to acknowledge the EHI program and Mandel Foundation in any presentation, publication, and/or scholarly work that resulted in part or in total from the support provided by this award.
 The recommended acknowledgement text is “The author(s) acknowledge the support from the Case Western Research University Expanding Horizons Initiative in the College of Arts and Sciences and the Jack, Joseph and Morton Mandel Foundation through a (add EHI grant type) award.”